Humble Beginnings: 2ballerinas began in 2007 over a cup of tea.

 They thought, “Why don’t we get our friends together, hire a hall, and make our own classes?
 It’ll be fun!”.
 After thinking about all those people they knew, whether they were active dance professionals or had danced when younger, they knew that it was worth exploring the idea of creating a business out of it – Dance and ballet classes for adults.

-Within hours Rosetta and Michelle, working with Adrian Green, had come up a business name, a website and were ready to go – it was a delightful feeling.
+Within hours Rosetta and Michelle, working with Adrian Green, had come up a business name, a website and were ready to go.
+2ballerinas was born.

 They placed an article in the local newspaper and up to 100 people turned up on the first day.